OCHA-DAP/3w-combine/README.md

 $ make all
 ```

-This will place the final combined 3W in the file ``output/combined-3w-clean.csv``
+This will place the final combined 3W in the file ``output/combined-3w-clean.csv`` and generate reports.

 ## Step 1: Scanning HDX